Adaptive Mesh Methods on Compact Manifolds via Optimal Transport and Optimal Information Transport: Optimal Information Transport on Compact Manifolds

 As noted before, the geodesics for the Fisher-Rao metric have \textit{explicit forms}!
 Thus, we can insert explicit forms for $\mu(t)$ and $\dot{\mu(t)}$.
 Define $W: \text{Dens}(M) \rightarrow C^{\infty}(M)$ by $\mu \mapsto \sqrt{\frac{\mu}{\text{vol}}}$, then the geodesics are given by:

 where

 and $f_i = W(\mu_i)$.
 The Optimal Information Transport problem is then given by

-where $\varphi_{\#} \mu_0$ denotes the pushforward of $\mu_0$.
-The solution of this problem~\eqref{eq:OIT} is then given by $\varphi^{-1}(1)$, where $\varphi(1)$ solves Equation~\eqref{eq:diffmatching}.
+where $\varphi_{*} \mu_0$ denotes the pushforward of $\mu_0$.
+The solution of this problem~\eqref{eq:OIT}, the diffeomorphic mapping $T$, is then given by $T = \varphi^{-1}(1)$, where $\varphi(1)$ solves Equation~\eqref{eq:diffmatching}.
 We also have a solution for the inexact problem, where the object is to find $\varphi$ that minimizes:

 where